Amphibian & Reptile Conservation

 Amphibians and reptiles have significant conservation value due to their ecological roles, biodiversity contributions, and the unique challenges they face.
-They are often considered indicators of ecosystem health.
-Their sensitivity to environmental changes, such as habitat loss, pollution, and climate change, makes them valuable indicators of the overall well-being of ecosystems.
+These creatures are often considered indicators of ecosystem health.
+Their sensitivity to environmental changes—such as habitat loss, pollution, and climate change—makes them valuable barometers of the overall well-being of ecosystems.
 Declines or extinctions of certain species can serve as warning signs of environmental degradation and potential threats to other organisms.

 Squirrel Tree Frogs